Garethlomax/acse-9-independent-research-project-Garethlomax/README.md

 - Changes to random_grid_selection and full_dataset_h5py to allow for top left corner of event to be stored for map ensembing
 - Production of map ensembling functions

+# TO BE INVESTIGATED
+- ISSUE WITH LIST VS NUMPY VERSION OF INDEX MAPING IN HDF5 DATASET CLASS.

 __THE REPORT TO BE ASSESED IS: Masters_project(10).pdf__
 ## Summary